liut/cicada/README.md

 # Cicada

-A dns server for CI/CD
+A simple DNS server, which uses Redis as its underlying storage, enables easy specification of DNS record's validity period.
+It is primarily used for CI/CD environments.

 ## Getting started